stezz/teachable-scripts/README.md

     python getLeaderboardCSV.py -o leaders.csv

+## Remind people to take a course

+There's a host of variables that you will find in config_example.ini that will help you send automatic reminders to people that are enrolled but are inactive (and have not done 100% of the course).

+The first part deals with sending emails:

+    # the username you use to login to your emailserver
+    smtp_user = name.surname@email.com
+    # the password you use to login to your emailserver
+    smtp_pwd = asfagrbsfva
+    # your emailserver
+    smtp_server = smtp.email.com
+    # emailserver port
+    smtp_port = 587
+    # The from friendly name you will use in your emails
+    smtp_from = 'Your Friendly User (Company)'

+Then there is a section dedicated to configure some parameters that help you decide who will receive notifications

+    # the frequency of the reminders (days) you will config below
+    freq = 7
+    # the amount of days of inactivity you want to give a user before sending a
+    # reminder
+    alert_days = 7
+    # The amount of days that we wait before flagging to the contact person that
+    # a user is not working enough
+    warning = 21

+And finally you can add as many sections as you want for as many companies you are serving through with your course.
+This can also be configured to send emails to everyone but pay attention, if you have plenty of users it's going to be expensive.

+    [ACMEINC]
+    # the frequency of the reminders (days), in case different than the default
+    # freq = 7
+    # what domain to search for the users of the specific company have in Teachable
+    emailsearch = @acme.com
+    # the contact person email you are going to send company reports to
+    contact_email = name.surname@acme.com
+    # the contact person name you are going to send company reports to
+    contact_name = Friendly Contact
+    # The course IDs these users are signed up to, comma separated
+    # course_id = 123513, 1243151, 235345, ...
+    course_id = 134135

+Once you have configured all of this you only have to fire the right script (first run with --dryrun to see what happens)

+    remind -d
+    # if all goes well...
+    remind

+You will find logs for all of this in /usr/local/var/log/teachable.log

 ## Cache and rate limits
 To avoid reaching any rate limit, the script caches the courses' data into a file using Shelve.

 The cache path can be changed modifying the variable CACHE_PATH, by default it creates a file called teachable_cache.out in the same folder

 The default cache file expiration is set to 3 days in the config_example.ini, but you can configure that how you want.

+## Docker

+You will find a Dockerfile in case you want to run this as a containerized application, this is also available in [Docker hub](https://hub.docker.com/repository/docker/instezz/teachable-school-manager):

+    docker pull instezz/teachable-school-manager:latest

+And also a docker-compose.yml in case you want to configure your server to use this application.

+Enjoy,
+Stefano